 The 3.5-inch barrel facilitates the gun's direct-blowback action.
 It has a bit of recoil.

-Cobra Freedom pot metal pistols have slide serrations flanking the rear side.
-These helped give a better grip while manually cycling the firearm's slide.
-And the polymer grip contours of the frame give the gun a comfortable grip.
+Cobra Freedom pot metal pistols feature slide serrations flanking the rear side, providing an improved grip while manually cycling the slide.
+Additionally, the polymer grip contours of the frame offer a comfortable hold.
+With a height of 4.8 inches and a length of 6.5 inches, this firearm is suitable for various concealed carry purposes, including use as a truck gun.

 Shooting Range Experience